 Today was the day to say bye to Kathmandu and greet Pokhara.
 I booked my flight with Yeti Airlines and Tribhuvan International Airport has a separate domestic terminal.
-The flight was an amazing experience itself.
-The 30 seat Jetstream 41 is a small plain and was handled by Pilots on their discretion in the airspace, above mountains.
-Seldom, I had a feeling that, I can touch those pinnacle by my hands.
+The flight was an amazing experience.
+The 30 seat Jetstream 41 is a small plane and was handled by Pilots on their discretion in the airspace, above mountains.
+Seldom, I had a feeling that I can touch those pinnacle by my hands.

-Flying to Pokhara would be a different experience all together.
+Flying to Pokhara would be a different experience altogether.
 Please don’t compare it with Lukla Flights, that’s absolutely a next level.
 I reached Pokhara around 3:00 PM local time.
 Local Taxis charge a fixed amount of 300 NPR to take you to the hotel.

-I had hired a taxi to take a drop next morning.
-Usually it costs 2000 NPR but my driver agreed to do it in 1800 NPR.
-There are public transport available to reach Nayapul, to start the trek, however I had to be there early in the morning, so taxi was the best viable & reasonable option available at that very moment.
+I had hired a taxi to take a drop the next morning.
+Usually, it costs 2000 NPR but my driver agreed to do it in 1800 NPR.
+There is public transport available to reach Nayapul, to start the trek, however, I had to be there early in the morning, so taxi was the best viable & reasonable option available at that very moment.

 I reached Nayapul around 6:30 AM local time.
 I only had three days to cover the Poon hill.
-So I decided to ascent and descent via same route.
-Usually trekkers make ascent via Tikhedunga and and during return they descent via Tatopani.
+So I decided to ascent and descent via the same route.
+Usually, trekkers make ascent via Tikhedunga and during return they descent via Tatopani.
 This is doable in five days.
-After this whole trek ABC trek is now in my to do list.
+After this whole trek, ABC trek is now in my to do list.

-Annapurna mountain range in Nepal is has taken me by surprise, watching these natural sky scrapers in photos gives an adrenaline rush but watching their pinnacles from naked eye is a different feeling all together.
+Annapurna mountain range in Nepal has taken me by surprise, watching these natural skyscrapers in photos gives an adrenaline rush but watching their pinnacles from naked eye is a different feeling altogether.
 It’s like a puzzle, more you try to know more puzzling it becomes.
 It takes a moderate level of fitness to complete and the max elevation is 3,210 meters.
 The trails are well marked so even if you are doing it solo, there shouldn’t be a concern of taking a wrong route.

 Enroute Details of Ghorepani

 From Nayapul to Birethanti, it’s a simple walk and Seti river will accompany you till Thikedunga.
 My target was to reach Ulleri (2010 m) and stay there for the night.
-According to local people it shouldn’t take more than 3 hours.
-I wasn’t surprise by this, in mountains no one keep track of distances in miles or KM’s.
-The distances are related in the terms of time it should take.
+According to local people, it shouldn’t take more than 3 hours.
+I wasn’t surprised by this, in mountains, no one keeps track of distances in miles or KM’s.
+The distances are related in terms of time it should take.

-To my surprise, rooms were cheaper in Ulleri and it costed 200 NPR for overnight stay.
-The food costed more and that’s reasonable.
+To my surprise, rooms were cheaper in Ulleri and it cost 200 NPR for an overnight stay.
+The food is comparatively a bit costly and that’s understandable and reasonable.
 However, this room was better than any 5-star hotel.
 The reason being I had a full view of Annapurna south peaks view from my room window.
 Whole night I was restless and trying to catch some sleep but the views of the peak kept me awake.
 These ranges made me certain of one point that there are things bigger than us.

 Ghorepani aka Poon Hill.

-I started my descent to village and had my breakfast, picked up my rucksack and started the decent further.
-Weather got really treacherous, I was following same route however I felt like it was an unknown path.
+I started my descent to the village and had my breakfast, picked up my rucksack and started the decent further.
+The weather got really treacherous, I was following the same route however I felt like it was an unknown path.
 Visibility was really low and it could have rained anytime.
-If you ever felt that you are alone, I had similar feeling; that I am walking though unknown woods.
+If you ever felt that you are alone, I had a similar feeling; that I am walking through unknown woods.